 Law school graduates are struggling to find work because of an oversupply of attorneys.
 The assistants who provide support for lawyers are finding less need for their services, too.

 Artificial intelligence and automation also are taking a toll on legal secretaries.
-A recent report from consulting firm PricewaterhouseCoopers predicted massive cuts across the legal profession because of technology.
+A report from consulting firm PricewaterhouseCoopers predicted massive cuts across the legal profession because of technology.

 Firms are using software to read and review contracts, and a free "chatbot lawyer" called DoNotPay is even helping people in New York and London beat parking tickets.